Sabha, Libya: Transport

 The city is served by Sabha Airport, which underwent expansion in the late 1970s.
 An 800 km long railway has been proposed from Sabha to the port of Misrata for iron ore transport.

 Reports of slave auctions

 In 2017, The United Nations Migration Agency reported that Sabha had turned into a modern-day slave auctioning town.
 Each slave (mostly migrants from countries to the south of Libya, especially Nigeria) was sold for around US$325, with reports up to 1000 such sales each month.
-While this aspect of Sabha had been kept under check during the reign of Muammar Gaddaffi, it raised its head again due to the turbulence in Libya caused by the civil war.
+While this aspect of Sabha had been kept under check during the reign of Muammar Gaddafi, it raised its head again due to the turbulence in Libya caused by the civil war.
 Most of the migrants came here escaping equally tragic conditions back home in Burkina Faso, Nigeria and other neighbouring African countries.
 However, the National Commission for Human Rights in Libya (NCHRL) revealed that the media reports of slavery were exaggerated and that slave auctions were not public, as suggested by CNN.
 The slave auctions which were discovered were revealed to be rare.